 SEQ_METASTORE_MSSQL_CONNECTIONSTRING="Initial Catalog=seq-local;Integrated Security=True" seq run

 Many Azure services use managed service identities for connecting to SQL databases.
-When connecting to an Azure SQL Database instance, in addition to the connection string, a managed service resource must be specified.
+When connecting to an Azure SQL Database instance, specify

 If the managed service identity has access to multiple tenants, an additional